About AP® Exams

 What Is Advanced Placement®?

-Advanced Placement®, commonly called AP, is a program created by the College Board® for high school students to help them earn college credit and placement.
+Advanced Placement, commonly called AP, is a program created by the College Board® for high school students to help them earn college credit and placement.
 This program enables students to take entry-level college courses during high school and earn college credit by scoring well on AP exams given at the end of the courses.
 The AP program is recognized in the United States, Canada, and numerous other countries worldwide.
-The College Board defines AP as
+The College Board defines AP as:

 “A program that offers students the chance to tackle college-level work while they're still in high school—whether they're learning online or in the classroom.
 And through taking AP Exams, students can earn college credit and placement.”

-The program offers courses in various fields of study, like English, History and Social Sciences, and Sciences.
+The program offers courses in various fields of study, like English, history and social sciences, and sciences.
 Students can pick courses of their choice and take AP classes to prepare for the AP exams.
 Based on the scores of their AP exams, students can earn course credits or advanced placement, or both, from colleges and universities that recognize the AP program.

 What Are AP Exams?

 AP exams are college-level exams administered by the College Board in May every year.
 A student can take this exam after finishing the AP course for the subject of their choice.
-AP courses are offered at most high schools; however, students can take AP exams even if they self-study.
+AP courses are offered at most high schools; however, students can take AP exams even if they study on their own.
 Students can opt for online sources like UWorld College Prep to learn AP course content from the comfort of their homes.
 The College Board allows students to enroll in multiple AP courses and take multiple AP exams in the same academic year.
 Results for the AP exams usually come out in the month of July.

 How Many AP Exams Are There?

-As of 2023, students can take the College Board AP exams for 38 courses.
+As of 2024, students can take the College Board AP exams for 38 courses.
 Each course is categorized under one of the following seven disciplines:

-1. AP Capstone Diploma Program
+- AP Capstone Diploma Program

-2. Arts
+- Arts

-3. English
+- English

-4. History and Social Sciences
+- History and Social Sciences

-5. Math and Computer Science
+- Math and Computer Science

-6. Sciences
+- Sciences

-7. AP World Languages and Culture
+- AP World Languages and Culture

 Want to learn more about AP courses?
 Our page on AP Courses is here to guide you through each course and help you pick the right one for yourself!